MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-items.md

 > [!NOTE]
 > When you want to export many items and variants, there might be some that are blocked.
 You can't include blocked items and variants in price calculations, so they aren't exported.
 The Connector skips those items and variants, so you don't need to filter them on the **Add Item to Shopify** request page.

-## <a name="advanced-details"></a>Advanced details
+## Advanced details

-### <a name="effect-of-shopify-product-skus-and-barcodes-on-mapping-and-creating-items-and-variants-in-business-central"></a>Effect of Shopify product SKUs and barcodes on mapping and creating items and variants in Business Central
+### Effect of Shopify product SKUs and barcodes on mapping and creating items and variants in Business Central

 When products are imported from Shopify to **Shopify Products** and **Shopify Variants** tables, [!INCLUDE[prod_short](../includes/prod_short.md)] tries to find existing records.